Year 2024 South Africa

 Seed selection

-A local seed exchange was undertaken among project participants, which was supplemented by additional seeds, first ensuring they were not genetically modified to maintain ecological integrity.
+A local seed exchange was undertaken among project participants, which was supplemented by additional seeds.
 Seeds were then planted in the prepared beds at each site.

 Learning exchanges